RonaldDijkstra/wildfestivalgroningen/source/localizable/faq/_content.en.md

 ## What does a token cost?

-Coins cost € 2.
-Beers, wines and ciders are available for 1, 2 or 3 coins.
+Tokens cost € 2 each and can be broken into halves.
+The price can vary per beer, cider and wine.

 ## How long is a session?